hchibani/M2R_ProjDAAR_Blockchain/README.md

 Dependencies:

 - `HardHat` is a local blockchain development, to iterate quickly and avoiding wasting Ether during development.
-Fortunately, you have nothing to do to install it.
+Fortunately, you have nothing to do to install it. to test hardhat is working:  $$ npx hardhat
 - `Node.js` is used to build the frontend, Recommanded to install the lastest stable version.
 - `NPM` or `Yarn` is a package manager, to install dependencies for your frontend development.
 Yarn is recommended.
 - `Metamask` is a in-browser utility to interact with decentralized applications.